DianaEP/personalized-cards/README.md

 - Currently, the app is tied to a single device.
 If you switch to a new device or restart the emulator, the app may fail to retrieve previously saved images from the backend.
 - This issue will be addressed in future updates.

-⚠️ **No Authentication Yet**
+⚠️ **No Login/Registration UI Yet**
-- Backend authentication is not implemented yet but will be added in future updates.
+- The app currently does not include a UI for login or registration.
+- Authentication and validation are implemented on the backend, but the frontend lacks the login and registration screens.
+- The AuthContext is not yet implemented on the frontend to manage authentication state.
+- ✅ The backend authentication functionality has been tested using Postman and is working as expected.